fabric8io/ipaas-quickstarts/archetype-itests/ReadMe.md

 This module generates every archetype in the generated [archetype-catalog](../archetypes-catalog) as a project in `target/createdProjects` and then creates an uber pom in `target/createdProjects/pom.xml` and then checks that all the projects build and pass their system tests via  [Fabric8 Arquillian](https://github.com/fabric8io/fabric8/tree/master/components/fabric8-arquillian)
 .

+### Prerequisites

+In order for the tests to run, the Maven home directory must be known.
+Usually this is done by exporting the Maven home directory via the M2_HOME variable.
+Before running the tests, please ensure that the directory is exported via that variable or passed through using the maven.home property.

 ### Testing all the archetypes build OK

 Run the following